-- Electricity Markets Overview.
-Slides.
+- Electricity Markets Overview (slides)

-- Investment Incentives and Capacity Mechanism in Electricity Markets.
-Slides.
+- Investment Incentives and Capacity Mechanisms.

-- The Economics of Energy Efficiency.
-Slides.
+- The Economics of Energy Storage and Demand Response (slides)

 Lectures by Natalia Fabra on Competition and Market Design in Electricity Markets (DIW Berlin Summer School, September 2019, event link)